- Discuss copyright, fair use, and using images on blogs.

 - Use Creative Commons images.

-- Use free public domain images.
+- Use free (Creative Commons Zero) or public domain images.

 - Use your own photos or use images you’ve created.

-The reason people use creative commons licenses is to make it easier for everyone to share and adapt creative work without the concern of copyright infringement.
+The reason people use Creative Commons licenses is to make it easier for everyone to share and adapt creative work without the concern of copyright infringement.

-There are a websites that provide public domain images that are free to use, or have their own free to use licensing, but you need to make sure sure you follow their terms and conditions of use.
+There are websites that provide public domain images that are free to use, or have their own free to use licensing, but you need to make sure you follow their terms and conditions of use.

 For those wondering, unless a blogger includes a Creative Commons license, all content on that blog is automatically the copyright of the blogger.